The BEST Blackberry Muffins

 - Blackberries are quite tender so gently stir into the batter.

-Line an airtight container with paper towel.
-Add the blackberry muffins, place another paper towel on top, close the lid, and keep on the counter for up to 2 days.
+Transfer to an airtight container and keep on the counter for up to 2 days.
 You can also refrigerate or up to 4 days.
 Enjoy at room temperature or microwave briefly (no more than 15-20 seconds)

 To freeze, I recommend flash freezing.
 Will keep for up to 3 months.
 Thaw in the refrigerator overnight.